 15 Super Bowl Party Mistakes You Didn’t Know You Were Making

-If you’re one of the millions of Americans tuning into Super Bowl LIII on February 3, don’t let these Super Bowl mistakes ruin the big game.
+If you’re one of the millions of Americans watching Super Bowl LIV on February 2, don’t let these Super Bowl mistakes ruin the big game.

 You try to show off in the kitchen